-In my large network and circle of friends, I know people who are
+In my large network and circle of friends, I

 salaried as well as some who are self-employed.
 There are positives